 "The fact of the matter is the people who are running into traffic and hitting their heads into a wall are not making good decisions for themselves to begin with," Khamis said.
 "I think it's a lack of compassion not to use Laura's Law."

 Walking away from treatment

-Kenneth Middlebrook served more than two years in the U.S. Army before his discharge in June 2012.
+Kenneth Middlebrook served more than two years in the U.S. Army before being discharged in June 2012.
 During that time, he suffered a traumatic brain injury and returned with PTSD that required residential treatment.
 Four months after his return, he jumped off the roof of a three-story building.

 Jeffrey Middlebrook said his son has been haunted by his experiences in Iraq, including an incident in which an improvised explosive device blew up his vehicle and decapitated members of his group.
-Since his return, he has become addicted to drugs including methamphetamine, been arrested several times and fallen in and out of homelessness.
+Since his return, he became addicted to drugs including methamphetamine, has been arrested several times and fell in and out of homelessness.

 It was clear that his son's situation was deteriorating, but it felt impossible to do anything about it, Middlebrook said.
-He laments that the courts did not commit his son to rehab while he was only facing misdemeanor drug offenses.
+He laments that the courts failure to commit his son to rehab while he was only facing misdemeanor drug offenses.

 In April 2014, Kenneth Middlebrook approached a 19-year-old Alviso woman and asked for a ride to Mountain View, according to court records.
 When they arrived, Middlebrook reportedly got agitated, grabbed her phone and threatened to snap her neck, according to the victim's statement.
 He demanded that she drive them both to Palo Alto, and while en route the victim intentionally crashed into another car in order to get help, court records said.